mohsenvafa/pharmacy-modernization-project-model/ARCHITECTURE.md

 ## Domain Package Structure
 Each domain folder has the same shape:
 - `api/` – HTTP endpoints. `api/api.go` wires controllers.
 Controllers call services and return JSON with helpers from `internal/helper`.
+- `graphql/` – (Optional) GraphQL resolvers and schemas.
+Resolvers call services directly and return typed data.
-- `service/` – Business logic and interfaces used by API and UI layers.
+- `service/` – Business logic and interfaces used by API, GraphQL, and UI layers.
 - `repository/` – Storage adapters.
 Right now they use in-memory data but can move to real databases later.
 - `contracts/` – Shared models used across the domain.
 - `ui/` – Server-rendered pages built with [Templ](https://templ.guide/).
 Each page has handlers, `.templ` templates, and generated `*_templ.go` files.